 Will Potted Bulbs Bloom Again?

-Unfortunately, potted tulips typically do not bloom again.
+Unfortunately, potted tulips typically usually do not bloom again.
 At the end of the season, you should take your bulbs out of the pot and compost them, then purchase new bulbs for the following year.
 If you have the space and are daring, dry the best bulbs out and replant them next season.
 The next season you should plant them in the ground if you want to have any chance of success.

 Other Ways to Grow Tulips